 However, if they are too expensive for you, a temporary method may be your only option.
 Also, make sure you’re undergoing the hair removal treatment because you want to.
 Don’t let somebody else pressure you into this.

 Eco-Friendly Shaving Tips

-In the old days, when there were only environmentally-friendly razors, called safety razors, and no single-use, disposable plastic razors available, shaving was one of the most eco-friendly hair removal methods.
+In the old days, when there were only environmentally-friendly razors, called safety razors, and no single-use, disposable plastic razors available, shaving was one of the most eco-friendly hairs removal methods.